baziotis/metap/README.md

 ```

 In this simple example, the meta-program has nothing `metap`-specific.
 You can
 just run it with Python as it is.
-But, you can still do things to it; for
+But, you can still tell a client to transform
-example, log all the `return`s.
+it in various useful ways.
+For example, you may want to log all the `return`s.
 So, we write a simple client:

 ```python
 # client.py